Quicr/quicr-arch-spec/moq-arch.md

 The links between Relay and other Relays or Clients can be encrypted, however, this does not protect the content from Relays.
-To mitigate this all the objects need to be end-to-end encrypted with a keying mechanism outside the scope of this protocol.
+To mitigate this, all the objects need to be end-to-end encrypted with a keying mechanism outside the scope of this protocol.
 For may applications, simply getting the keys over HTTPS for a particular object/group from the origin server will be adequate.
 For other